-Federal and State Employees may use GOV50 at checkout for a 50% discount.
+Federal and State Government employees use GOV50 for a 50% discount*

-EAS reserves the right to cancel the seminar if a minimum participation has not been met by November 24, 2021.
+EAS reserves the right to cancel the seminar if minimum participation has not been met two weeks prior to the start of the seminar.
 All registrations will be refunded in full.

-Cancellations will be refunded minus a $95 processing fee up to November 24, 2021.
-After this dates no refunds will be given.
+Cancellations will be refunded minus a $95 processing fee up to two weeks prior to the start date of the seminar.
+After this date, no refunds will be given.

 By submitting this form you will be joining the nearly 20,000 who receive the monthly EASeNews regulatory newsletter.
 Please note EAS never shares your information and you may unsubscribe at any time.

 John Bailey Jr., Ph.D.

 John Bailey Jr., Ph.D., is the EAS independent advisor for colors and cosmetics and a former director of FDA’s Office of Cosmetics and Colors.
 His 34-year agency career began as a chemist in the Division of Colors and Cosmetics.
 He soon moved to the Division of Color Technology and advanced to become a senior research chemist.
 He went on to serve in other prominent agency positions including that of director of the Office of Applied Research and Safety Assessment in the Office of Science.
 After his retirement from the agency in 2002, he joined the Cosmetic, Toiletry and Fragrance Association as director of cosmetic chemistry, and later joined the Personal Care Products Council as executive vice president for science.

 Catherine Bailey is an EAS independent consultant and former director in FDA’s Division of Cosmetics and Compliance and serves as the Staff Scientist for the Personal Care Products Council where she participated in preparation of International Color Handbook, 4th edition and International Cosmetic Legal and Regulatory Database.
 Catherine assists EAS clients with cosmetic labeling issues and filing color additive petitions.